Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 Ready to write your personal trainer bio?

 And while all of the above are great, they’re still not enough – you need social proof in the form of awesome success stories from clients in your relevant niche.
-(This is the part that most trainers neglect to add to their bios.
+(This is the part that trainers neglect to add to their bios.
 Don’t let that be you!).

-And finally, be sure to make connecting with your prospective clients as easy as possible in the form of a high-value, low barrier offer.
-Your offer can be different things, but make sure that whatever you use, it’s as easy as possible – ideally requiring only a single click.
+Finally, be sure to connect with your prospective clients as quickly as possible through a high-value, low-barrier offer.
+Your offer can differ, but make sure that whatever you use is as easy as possible—ideally requiring only a single click.

 The right personal training software can help you deliver your offer to prospects more smoothly.
 And once you’ve converted those leads, it can help you automate your other personal training packages.